SGplays144/blade-ball-auto-parry/README.md

-If you dont trust this file you can test it by your self with these malware testers there should only show python detected. https://internxt.com/virus-scanner https://virusscan.jotti.org/ it's showing some extra things because the new update of blade ball
+If you dont trust this file you can test it by your self with these malware testers there should only show python detected. https://internxt.com/virus-scanner https://virusscan.jotti.org/